cotuk3/git-test/README.md

-# Git and Github Course
+# Git and Github Test

-Crash Course for Git
+Testing GIT from terminal